nshpam/TomAndJourney/README.md

 - 🔑 Managing access levels and permissions (user role and admin role)
 - 🌐 Maintaining user identity during their interactions with the platform

+#### 🗃️ phpmyadmin database 🗃️
+- 🛡️ Encrypting sensitive data utilizing md5.
+- 🎨 Interface for database manipulation.
+- 🚨 Implementing effective error handling mechanisms to promptly detect and address issues within the database.
+- 🧑‍💻 Defining and enforcing appropriate permissions for database users to restrict access based on roles and responsibilities.
+- 📋 Implementing proper data validation mechanisms to ensure the integrity and accuracy of information stored in the database.

+#### 🗺️ Interactive map 🗺️

 ## Screenshots 📷

 ###